 Energy Vampires: How to Recognize Draining Dynamics & Protect Your Peace

-There are people who leave you feeling full, grounded, and understood — and then there are those who leave you feeling like something quietly slipped out of your spirit.
-Not because they’re unkind or intentional, but because their energy pulls more than it gives.
+There are people who leave you feeling grounded, clear, and like yourself—and then there are those who leave you feeling subtly drained, like something shifted without you fully understanding why.
+Not always because they intend harm, but because the dynamic takes more from you than it gives.

 If you’ve ever walked away from a conversation feeling tired, tense, or suddenly unsure of yourself, your body may already be telling you you’ve been in the presence of what many call an energy vampire.
 When someone’s energy consistently leans on yours, your system notices and it tries to signal you.